Ellison Onizuka: Legacy

 The Onizuka Center for International Astronomy, named in Onizuka's honor, is the mid-level support and visitor complex for the Mauna Kea Observatories in Hawaii.
 It includes a Visitor Information Station as well as dining, lodging, office, and maintenance facilities for observatory staff and astronomers.
 A plaque of his face is mounted on a boulder by the entrance to the Visitor Information Station.
-Triangle Fraternity has the Ellison Onizuka Young Alumnus Award in tribute to him.
+Triangle Fraternity has the Ellison Onizuka Young Alumnus Award in tribute to Onizuka.

 The Ann & H.J.
 Smead Aerospace Engineering Sciences building at the University of Colorado at Boulder features a conference room named after Onizuka on the third floor.
 The Arnold Air Society Squadron attached to the 105th Air Force Reserve Officer Training Corps Detachment at the University of Colorado at Boulder bears his name.